 I saw him a week later and he was super excited and wanting to know more about this ointment.
 The swelling in his knee was reduced by 90% and he had full mobility once again.

 On another occasion, Mr. Joybilee was loading wood into a wheelbarrow deep in the cold of January.
 He slipped on the icy driveway, coming down sharply on the handle of the immovable wheelbarrow breaking some ribs.
 Ouch!
-While he was given a prescription for Tylenol with codeine to help with pain management, the Tylenol just make the ever-present pain harder to cope with, while clouding his mind, and causing constipation.
+While he was given a prescription for Tylenol with codeine to help with pain management, the Tylenol just made the ever-present pain harder to cope with, while clouding his mind, and causing constipation.
 You know the routine.

 Constipation caused straining which caused more pain.
 I very gently applied Balm of Gilead oil directly to the rib cage and applied a hot flax bag to the area (hot compress).
 The pain abated within 30 minutes and stayed away for 4 to 6 hours.
 No more prescription pain killers needed.
 We added St. John’s Wort tincture (orally) and Balm of Gilead ointment (topically) to the routine and he found tremendous relief.
 Within a week, he only needed the ointment at night to help him sleep, until the ribs were healed.

 Balm of Gilead can be combined with other anti-inflammatory herbs to relieve a variety of pains.
 When you make your herbal infused oils this summer, consider infusing Comfrey leaf, St. Johns Wort Flowers, Calendula flowers, Arnica blossoms, Dandelion blossoms, Ox-Eyed Daisy flowers, and plantain.
-Use these oils in combination with Balm of Gilead when making several analgesic, healing, and anti-inflammatory ointments and salves.
+Use these oils in combination with Balm of Gilead when making several analgesics, healing, and anti-inflammatory ointments and salves.

-Balm of Gilead Materia Medica Binder:
+Balm of Gilead Materia Medica

 Download the Balm of Gilead Fact Sheet (pdf)